henti/dns-tools/README.md

 ### CAVEATS
 Script does not check for duplicate IP's so multiple A records will be created.

 ### LICENSE
 GPL v2, June 1991

+## axfr2pdns.pl

+### NAME
+axfr2pdns.pl - Extract DNS information from zone transfer and populate into PowerDNS

+### DESCRIPTION
+Script will do a zone transfer from DNS server using Net::DNS and then populate PowerDNS MySQL backend using PowerDNS::Backend::MySQL

+### LICENSE
+GPL v2, June 1991